WebCrew/HumHub-Ide-Module/README.md

 This module adds a IDE (CODEIT IDE) to the admin backend of Your HumHub installation.
 You can use it to edit HumHub themes or to create other development projects.

-To starts the widget visit the link in the admin panel sidebar **IDE Settings** and then install the IDE.
-At the installation choose the HumHub themes folder as your project folder.
+To starts the IDE visit the link in the admin panel sidebar **IDE Settings**

 ***